-The PICDEM[TM] CAN-LIN 2 Development Kit has been revised for the evaluation or development of CAN network nodes utilizing Microchip's PIC18FXX8X family of 28 and 40-pin microcontrollers.
-This tool is ideal for beginning CAN designers, as well as those new to the PIC18FXX8X family.
+The PICDEM[TM] CAN-LIN 3 Development Kit has been developed for the evaluation or development of CAN network nodes, utilizing Microchip's family of 64 and 80-pin CAN microcontrollers.
+This tool is ideal for beginning CAN designers, as well as those new to the PIC18F6585/6680/8585/8680 family of enhanced CAN devices.

 The Demonstration Board provides three nodes (two CAN and one LIN bus) that can be configured in numerous ways through jumpers and component selection.
-The CAN nodes implement basic input and output functionality, and can send and receive CAN bus messages.
-The host software included with the kit allows fine manipulation of the PIC18F4680 devices down to the bit level, as well as high-level control of the micro-controller.
+The CAN nodes implement basic input and output functionality and can send and receive CAN bus messages.
+The Host Software, included with the kit, allows fine manipulation of the CAN devices down to the bit level, as well as high-level control of the microcontroller.
 It also provides predefined templates for demonstration, evaluation and development uses.
+Finally, the Demonstration Board provides new options for added communications and motor control functionality.